Artist a Day: Ming Smith

 Gordon Parks once remarked on Smith’s ability to conjure these surreal apparitions in her art: “the camera, with its special attention to detail, enables one to hold onto a lifetime full of ghosts that might otherwise crumble to dust.
 What the memory often holds is not exactly what the camera records… Wondrous imagery keeps cropping up, stuffing themselves into [Ms. Smith’s] sight.
 She grasps them and gives eternal life to things that might well have been forgotten.”
 NYT, January 11, 2017

-One thought on “Artist a Day: Ming Smith”
+One response to “Artist a Day: Ming Smith”